awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 #### Topics

 1. Prerequisites
+2. Understand the Job Posting application
-2. Create an IntelliJ project
+3. Create an IntelliJ project
-3. Add the POM dependencies to your project
+4. Add the POM dependencies to your project
-4. Set up the Java packages in your project
+5. Set up the Java packages in your project
-5. Create the Java classes
+6. Create the Java classes
-6. Create the HTML files
+7. Create the HTML files
-7. Package the application into a JAR file
+8. Package the application into a JAR file
-8. Deploy the application to AWS Elastic Beanstalk
+9. Deploy the application to AWS Elastic Beanstalk

 ## Prerequisites